 Fix #6: Reinstall Drivers

-2. Find your drive in the following screen.
-It should be under Disk Drives.
+2. Find your drive on the following screen.
+It should be under Disk Drives or Universal Serial Bus controllers.

 3. Right-click the drive and select Properties.accessing the properties of your disk